oohmedia/docker-image-resource/README.md

 * `repository`: *Required.* The name of the repository, e.g.
 `concourse/docker-image-resource`.

   Note: When configuring a private registry which requires a login, the registry's address must contain at least one '.' e.g. `registry.local` or contain the port (e.g. `registry:443` or `registry:5000`).
   Otherwise docker hub will be used.

   Note: When configuring a private registry **using a non-root CA**, you must include the port (e.g. :443 or :5000) even though the docker CLI does not require it.

 * `tag`: *Optional.* The tag to track.
 Defaults to `latest`.

+* `docker_username`: *Optional.* The username to authenticate with docker to pull images.

+* `docker_password`: *Optional.* The password to use when authenticating with docker pull.

 * `username`: *Optional.* The username to authenticate with when pushing.